 Course FM/2 Seminar at Illinois State University

-Course MLC Seminar at Illinois State University
+Course LTAM Seminar at Illinois State University

 When you use these study manuals, it is very, very important that you do more than reading them, you should have paper and pen or pencil ready and reproduce all the work done in them and make certain you understand every detail.
 Every detail.
 You cannot skip anything.
 In case you ever forget: This is mathematics, and that means: every detail matters.
 You cannot leave any item without fully understanding it.
 Then you should take practice exams in them, under time constraint and conditions just like during a real exam.
-A score of 70% or better is what to need to pass.
+Typically, a score of 70% or better is what to need to pass.
 Once you are done with a practice exam, you should study its solutions very carefully.
 Work very, very hard to make certain that you understand everything.
-If you have questions about any of my manuals, you can e-mail them to me at: firstname.lastname@example.org.
+If you have questions about any of my manuals, you can e-mail me at: firstname.lastname@example.org.